Covid 19 coronavirus: Christchurch 'gang' party sparks police alert level 3 bust

-Eight people with gang links spent last night in police cells after they were busted breaking level 3 Covid-18 restrictions at a house party in Christchurch.
+Eight people with gang links spent last night in police cells after they were busted breaking level 3 Covid-19 restrictions at a house party in Christchurch.

 Police were alerted to the party in Kowhai Tce, St Martins, by a member of the public mid-evening.